-All the business activities of parties working in the interests of the organisation must be carried out with honesty, integrity and loyalty, both in relation to third parties and with regard to the other Collaborators of the organisation.
+All the business activities of parties working in the interests of IRCA must be carried out with honesty, integrity and loyalty, both in relation to third parties and with regard to the other Collaborators of IRCA.

 Conduct that does not comply with these principles is not allowed for any reason, not even if the perpetrator claims as justification to have acted in the interests of IRCA.